Area

 Prof. Dr. Gesa Beck

-Berlin University of Applied Sciences (DE)
+SRH Berlin University of Applied Sciences (DE)

 H1 – Recycling of critical materials from WEEE including battery recycling